MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 #### Teams apps managers

-The adminsitration for immersive spaces and avatars will happen in the Teams admin portal, [admin.teams.microsoft.com](https://admin.teams.microsoft.com).
+The administration for immersive spaces and avatars will happen in the Teams admin portal, [admin.teams.microsoft.com](https://admin.teams.microsoft.com).
 You will need the tenant Global Administrator to assign someone on the Mesh team the [role of Teams Administrator in Microsoft Entra](/microsoftteams/using-admin-roles), or